-- a) A general site warning of an event or other significant occurrence requiring the activation of the emergency response organisation and internal accounting for all site personnel will be given, on the authorisation of the Emergency Controller in the form of a Site Internal Muster Alarm which consists of an intermittent note on the site public address system and the sounding of a wailing siren. - b) A general site warning of an event requiring "lockdown" and all site personnel to rapidly secure themselves in situ will be given on the authorisation of the Emergency Controller.
-The site warning will take the form of a Public Address System (PAS) announcement. - 2.5.2 Should a Site Incident or Off-Site Nuclear Emergency be declared, the Site Internal Muster Alarm will be followed immediately by a PAS announcement containing at least the following:- to indicate that the Emergency Plan has been initiated.
+- a) A general site warning of an event or other significant occurrence requiring the activation of the emergency response organisation and internal accounting for all site personnel will be given, on the authorisation of the Emergency Controller in the form of a Site Internal Muster Alarm which consists of a saw tooth signal on the PA system and a wailing siren in outside areas. - b) A general site warning of an event requiring "lockdown" and all site personnel to rapidly secure themselves in situ will be given on the authorisation of the Emergency Controller.
+The site warning will take the form of a single tone signal on the Public Address System (PAS), followed by a PAS announcement. - 2.5.2 Should a Site Incident or Off-Site Nuclear Emergency be declared, the Site Internal Muster Alarm will be followed immediately by a PAS announcement containing at least the following:- to indicate that the Emergency Plan has been initiated.